zos-goatherd/github-upload/assignments/chapter12/README.md

 ## Autograder: Scraping HTML data with bs4

 Use urllib to retrieve the html file from the given url.
 Find all the <span> tags, convert the content to integers, and sum them up.

+## Autograder Following Links in Python

+Expand on urllinks.py, use urllib to read HTML from the file given, extract the href= values from anchor tags, scan for a tag that is in a particular position relative to the first name in the list, follow the link and repeat the process a number of times and report the last name I find.